 It works! – but only within a narrow slice of reality

 Editor’s note: Newton’s laws of motion do work.
 They took us to the Moon and back.
 But, at speeds approaching that of light – the world of particles, underlying sub-atomic reality – these “laws” do not work.
 Newton’s “laws” are not universal laws at all and address but a small subset of reality.
-His explanations of the workings of gravity and the nature of time and space are “good" or "close enough” for certain projects – however, as Einstein would demonstrate, Newton’s explanations of gravity, time, and space, in fact, are fundamentally wrong.
+His explanations of the workings of gravity and the nature of time and space are “good" or "close enough” for certain projects, moving at "slow" speeds – however, as Einstein would demonstrate, Newton’s explanations of gravity, time, and space, in fact, are fundamentally wrong.

-just because a theory 'works' doesn't mean it's correct, because there could be other reasons in play making it 'work'
+just because a theory 'works' doesn't mean it's correct, because there could be other reasons making it 'work'

 Editor’s note: This issue of “the theory is correct because it makes accurate predictions” is, what Dr. Goldman calls, “a deductively fallacious” argument.
 It’s “fallacious” because there could be many reasons why a theory “works.”
 In the “Evolution” article, “Not Enough Time, Part III,” I quote extensively from the work of Dr. Goldman – information not addressed in the present writing – and I think you’ll want to review it.